Search Results for

 Users that require serious coding should be using the DUE Platform combined with one of the many available coding languages.
 Still, DUE Scripts can be used to extend those languages, as detailed below.

-Print() is a function that returns the value of its arguments.
+Log() is a function that sends its argument to the console or terminal window.
 These arguments can be variables, strings, or equations.
-Print() is also unique because it can handle multiple arguments.
+Log() can handle multiple arguments.

 x=100